spring-media/adsolutions-implementationReference/publisher/generative-pages.md

 #### 🚧 Work in progress 🚧

-> We will use **https://www.asadcdn.com/adlib/pages/adtechnology.axelspringer.js** for now until we now the final domains and create a specified adlib for every page.
+> We will use our **adtechnology.axelspringer.js** for now until we now the final domains and create a specified adlib for every page.
 > As soon as we can inspect the html structure of the pages, we will look for some specific selectors which are important for placing our ads on the page.
 While we are working with the **adtechnology.axelspringer.js**, it can happen that rendered ads are not proberly centered, since these specific selectors are missing in the setup.